LaraCraft93/Entelechy/README.md

 This is not an attempt, is an achievement.

 The idea of Entelechy was inspired by themes such as Divergence IV and Zorin OS 8, but with a proposal somewhat... different.
-We don't have help from compiz, since the current implementation of gnome has practically everything incompatible, then our right arm is window managers such as metacity and derivatives.
+No more, try it.

 This work and all files in this repository is licensed under a CC-BY-NC-SA 4.0 International License.